google/dawn/docs/development-tips.md

 # This first section applies by default.
 Additional "fragments" below *also*
 # apply, and may overwrite configs from less-specific fragments.
 # Docs: https://clangd.llvm.org/config
+Diagnostics:
+  ClangTidy:
+    # Enable all Clang-Tidy checks in clangd.
+If this is too slow, use "Loose".
+    FastCheckFilter: None
 CompileFlags:
   CompilationDatabase: out/Debug
   Add: